Mark6197/Java-Swing-Tutorial/README.md

   2.6 BoxLayoutDemo- BoxLayout
   2.7 In SwingMvcFirstDemo we will use GroupLayout

-3. Swing Multiple Windows- Simple tutorial with Multiple windows
+4. Swing Multiple Windows- Simple tutorial with Multiple windows

-4. MVC
+5. MVC
-  4.1 SwingMVCFirstDemo- JTextField, JButton, JOptionPane, GroupLayout 4.2 SwingMVCSecondDemo- Constant Data, JTextField, JButton, JTable, DefaultTableModel, JScrollPane, JSplitPane
+  5.1 SwingMVCFirstDemo- JTextField, JButton, JOptionPane, GroupLayout 5.2 SwingMVCSecondDemo- Constant Data, JTextField, JButton, JTable, DefaultTableModel, JScrollPane, JSplitPane

-5. Multithreading
+6. Multithreading
-  5.1 ProgressBar- Upgrading the ProgressBar from Swing Components to be multithreaded 5.2 Counter- Show bad practice and then best practice of updating the ui, show how it's done using SwingUtilities and using SwingWorker, uses GridBagLayout with GridBagConstraints
+  6.1 ProgressBar- Upgrading the ProgressBar from Swing Components to be multithreaded 6.2 Counter- Show bad practice and then best practice of updating the ui, show how it's done using SwingUtilities and using SwingWorker, uses GridBagLayout with        GridBagConstraints
-  5.3 ProgressBar2- Another progress bar, this time it's using PropertyChangeListener and PropertyChangeEvent 5.4 Flipper- Another example of multithreading in swing, in this demo we can also cancel the running task
+  6.3 ProgressBar2- Another progress bar, this time it's using PropertyChangeListener and PropertyChangeEvent 6.4 Flipper- Another example of multithreading in swing, in this demo we can also cancel the running task

-6.
+7. Graphics
+  7.1 Graphics2DDemo (uses also Panel2D)- Show how to draw and fill simple shapes: lines, rectangles, circles, triangles 7.2 MyPaint (uses also PolyLine)- Create painter, uses MouseAdapter and MouseMotionAdapter

+8. Animations- Move an image on the screen, show differnce between overriding different paint methods

+9. Other Projects-

+10. Design Patterns-